-Our system receives the raw point cloud $\{\mathcal{P}^i_t\}_{i=1}^N$ at the time step $t$, and generate an action denoted as $a^{IP}_t$.
-After the action $a^{IP}_t$ are executed, we can observe the difference between the real world and the simulation world.
-Minimizing their difference would encourage a more accurate $\mathcal{Z}$.
+Our system receives the raw point cloud $\{\mathcal{P}^i_t\}_{i=1}^N$ at the time step $t$, and generates an action denoted as $a^{IP}_t$.
+After the action $a^{IP}_t$ are executed, we observe the state difference between the simulation and the real world.
+Minimizing their difference would lead to a more accurate $\mathcal{Z}$.
 To accomplish this, we need to establish the correspondence between the real world and the simulation at first.